-If you find the Win+L shortcut or the WinKey+L or Windows Key + L hotkey, getting in your way, you may want to consider turning off or disabling this combination key.
+If you find the Win+L shortcut or the WinKey+L or Windows Key + L hotkey, getting in your way, you may want to consider turning off or disabling this combination key on your Windows 10/8/7 computer.
 To do this, you will have to edit the Windows Registry.

 The WinKey is the key with the Windows logo shown on it, and it is usually found between the Ctrl and Alt keys on your keyboard.
 These shortcuts are also known as Microsoft keyboard shortcuts.

-If you are sure that you would like to disable the Win+L shortcut, that locks your computer and brings you to the Lock Screen, you can move on!
+If you are sure that you would like to disable the Win+L shortcut, that locks your computer and brings you to the Lock Screen, then read on.

 Navigate to the following key: